Xiyuuu07/xiyu/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
-I am **Xiyu Cao**, a passionate researcher in communication studies at the University of Macau.
-My work delves into the intricate intersections of digital platforms, human intimacy, and technological infrastructures, seeking to understand how these elements shape our contemporary social fabric.

-Through my research, I explore the profound ways in which technology mediates our emotional lives and forms of intimacy, examining how digital platforms become embedded in our everyday practices and relationships.
-My approach combines rigorous qualitative methodologies with theoretical innovation to capture the complex dynamics of human-technology interaction.
+Hi!
+I am **Xiyu**, a junior researcher in communication.
+My work explores digital platforms, intimacy, and infrastructures to capture the patterns, mechanisms, and dynamics of how we live with technology.
+I am especially interested in how our emotional life and forms of intimacy are technologically mediated and increasingly platformized.
+Using multiple qualitative research methods and engaging in theoretical construction, my research spans multiple dimensions of how platforms are interwoven into everyday life and shape our interactions and practices.

 ## Research Focus